pupil-labs/pupil-docs/user-docs/pupil-capture.md

 For this to work your network needs to allow `UDP` transport.
 If the nodes do not find each other, create a local wifi network and use that instead.

 <aside class="notice">
-  Pupil sync can easily be integrated in your own app or device.
+  Pupil Groups can easily be integrated in your own app or device.
 Have a look at <a href="https://github.com/pupil-labs/pupil-helpers/tree/master/pupil_sync">pupil helpers</a> to get started.
 </aside>

 ### Streaming Pupil Data over the network